Understanding Funeral Costs

 How much does a funeral cost and what is the most expensive part?

-When you are planning a funeral, the subject of money might feel like something that shouldn’t be discussed.
+When you are planning a funeral, the subject of money and funeral costs might feel like something that shouldn’t be discussed.
 In reality, the cost can be a very real concern for many people and having clear knowledge of how prices are broken down is important.
+Paying for a funeral is a significant cost, which you may or may not be prepared for.
 It’s reassuring to have transparency and it also helps focus your mind when you are making decisions.

 How funeral prices are structured